jhebus/starter-academic/content/event/evolving-autonomous-networks/index.md

 ---
 title: Evolving Autonomous Networks
+summary: The need to think about autonomous networks in a different way.
 abstract: 'This talk outlines the need to an approach to autonomous networks which goes beyond the necessary but unscalable "AI + Use Case" approach.
   Instead, this talk advocates for the need to introduce a higher level of